Do I need to Avoid Dairy After Prostate Cancer?

 What the research shows about dairy and prostate cancer

-Organisations such as the World Cancer Research Fund (WCRF) and the American Institute for Cancer Research (AICR) review the totality of the evidence.
-In these reviews, the evidence linking higher intakes of calcium, often from dairy foods, with prostate cancer risk is classified as “limited - suggestive.”
+Organisations such as the World Cancer Research Fund and American Institute for Cancer Research review the totality of the evidence.
+In these reviews, the evidence linking higher intakes of calcium, often from dairy foods, with prostate cancer risk is classified as "limited - suggestive."
 This means the findings are not strong or consistent enough to support firm conclusions.

 Their guidance focuses on overall dietary patterns, with moderate dairy intake able to fit within a healthy diet.